 Why is October 15th the date the lake starts to be drawn down?

-On several occasions the question of delaying the winter dam opening from October 15th until November 15th has been brought up.
+On several occasions the question of delaying the winter dam opening of October 15th has been brought up.

 Currently the water level of Little Sebago is controlled by the Maine Department of Environment Protection via the 1984 water level agreement with the Little Sebago Lake Association.
 That agreement specifically stated the dam will be opened on October 15th to begin the winter draw down and will be closed on April 15th to begin bringing the lake back to a summer level of 289.2 (feet above mean low tide at Portland Harbor).